19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 18. The following compounds, including any salt or stereoisomeric form of such compounds, and any preparation or product containing such compounds:

-(1) N-(Adamant-1-yl)-1-(cyclohexylmethyl)-1H-indazole-3-carboxamide (also known as Adamantyl CHMINACA or SGT-37)
+(1) 1-Acetyl-N,N-diethyllysergamide (also known as N-Acetyl-LSD or ALD-52) and its acyclic secondary and tertiary amide structural isomers

+[S 792/2019 wef 01/12/2019]

+(1AAA) [Deleted by S 792/2019 wef 01/12/2019]

+(1A) N-(1-Adamantyl)-5-bromopentyl-1H-indazole-3-carboxamide (also known as 5-Bromo-APINACA or 5-Bromo-AKB48) and its bromo positional isomers in the pentyl group

+[S 792/2019 wef 01/12/2019]

+(1AA) 5-{3-[(1-Adamantyl)carbamoyl]-1H-indazole-1-yl}pentanoic acid

-[S 354/2019 wef 01/05/2019]
+[S 792/2019 wef 01/12/2019]

-(1AAA) N-(1-Adamantyl)-5-fluoropentyl-1H-indazole-3-carboxamide (also known as 5-Fluoro-APINACA or 5F-AKB48) and its fluoro positional isomers in the pentyl group
+(1AB) N-(1-Adamantyl)-5-chloropentyl-1H-indazole-3-carboxamide (also known as 5-Chloro-APINACA or 5-Chloro-AKB48) and its chloro positional isomers in the pentyl group

+[S 792/2019 wef 01/12/2019]

+(1AC) N-(Adamant-1-yl)-1-(cyclohexylmethyl)-1H-indazole-3-carboxamide (also known as Adamantyl CHMINACA or SGT-37)

+[S 792/2019 wef 01/12/2019]

+(1AD) N-(1-Adamantyl)-5-hydroxypentyl-1H-indazole-3-carboxamide and its hydroxy positional isomers in the pentyl group

-[S 354/2019 wef 01/05/2019]
+[S 792/2019 wef 01/12/2019]

-(1AA) N-(1-Adamantyl)-1-(4-fluorobenzyl)-1H-indazole-3-carboxamide (also known as FUB-APINACA or FUB-AKB48) and its fluoro positional isomers in the phenyl ring
+(1AE) N-(1-Adamantyl)-1-(4-fluorobenzyl)-1H-indazole-3-carboxamide (also known as FUB-APINACA or FUB-AKB48) and its fluoro positional isomers in the phenyl ring

+[S 792/2019 wef 01/12/2019]

+(1AF) N-(1-Adamantyl)-5-fluoropentyl-1H-indazole-3-carboxamide (also known as 5-Fluoro-APINACA or 5F-AKB48) and its fluoro positional isomers in the pentyl group

-[S 233/2018 wef 01/05/2018]
+[S 792/2019 wef 01/12/2019]

-(1A) N-(1-Adamantyl)-5-fluoropentyl-1H-indole-3-carboxamide (also known as 5-Fluoro-APICA or STS-135) and its fluoro positional isomers in the pentyl group
+(1AG) N-(1-Adamantyl)-5-fluoropentyl-1H-indole-3-carboxamide (also known as 5-Fluoro-APICA or STS-135) and its fluoro positional isomers in the pentyl group

-[S 254/2015 wef 01/05/2015]
+[S 792/2019 wef 01/12/2019]

 (1B) N-(1-Adamantyl)-1-pentyl-1H-indazole-3-carboxamide (also known as APINACA)